golightstream/lightstream-prism-dns/README.md

 To compile CoreDNS, we assume you have a working Go setup.
 See various tutorials if you don’t have that already configured.

-First, make sure your golang version is 1.12 or higher as `go mod` support is needed.
+First, make sure your golang version is 1.16 or higher as `go mod` support and other api is needed.
 See [here](https://github.com/golang/go/wiki/Modules) for `go mod` details.
 Then, check out the project and run `make` to compile the binary: